HelmieAnalytics/xardata/README.md

 df = pd.read_csv('/content/jsestocks/NPN.JO.csv')
 ```
 Passing the `df` variable or `print(df)` function will now display the ohlc price data of Naspers (XJSE.NPN) from 27 January 2000 to 29 June 2024 in a pandas dataframe.

+## Limitations and recommendations

+1. The package is currently under development and not available for release and installation on PyPI.

+2. The data imported with this package is not suitable for backtesting investment strategies or developing trading systems.
+It includes only historical prices of companies trading on the XJSE (Johannesburg Stock Exchange) on the specific day and time the package is used.
+As a result, the dataset suffers from inherent bias, specifically survivorship bias.
+In future versions of zaquity, efforts will be made to mitigate this effect.
+To create a more robust dataset, users can supplement it with data from other sources to reduce bias and improve the reliability of their analysis.